 CJA is currently looking for a Development Director.
 This position contributes to CJA’s overall mission by spearheading fund development efforts from design through execution.
 Click here [CJA Development Director] for more details.

 We generally accept second and third year law student interns each semester and during the summer and winter terms to work at our offices in San Francisco.
 Exceptional first year law students may be considered for the summer term.
 These positions are unpaid.

-CJA is currently accepting applications for part- or full-time externships for Fall 2016.
+CJA is currently accepting applications for part- or full-time externships for Spring 2017.
 Applications will be reviewed on a rolling basis, so students are encouraged to apply as soon as possible.

 Applications for the winter term are filled on a rolling and as-needed basis.

 To apply for an internship please email us a cover letter, resume, and transcript.
 Please state your name and the term for which you are applying in the subject line.